huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_dependency.md

 Manages a custom dependency package within HuaweiCloud FunctionGraph.

+~> This resource will be deprecated in a future version.
+Please use `huaweicloud_fgs_dependency_version` resource to replace it.
+For specific usage instructions, please refer to the corresponding document.

 ## Example Usage

 ### Create a custom dependency package using a OBS bucket path where the zip file is located